systematic-nihr/systematic-nihr.github.io/docs/transdisciplinary-synthesis-strategy/liverpool-sandpit.md

 ### Aims of Sandpit:

-- convene system stakeholders and industry partners
+- Convene system stakeholders and industry partners
-- develop/refine the SysteMatic proposal
+- Develop/refine the SysteMatic proposal
-- build partnerships to integrate SysteMatic into the local ecosystem.
+- Build partnerships to integrate SysteMatic into the local ecosystem.

 ### Sandpit agenda: